Frugal and Creative Organizing Ideas

 As I’m going through my house this month, my goal is to use things I already own, to store the items I need to store.
-After all, I’m trying to purge the house, so I don’t want any new containers!
+After all, I’m trying to declutter the house, so I don’t want any new containers!
 In my mind, using what I have already is what makes my living more simple and frugal.

-Here are some ideas to help inspire you to be frugal and creative with your organizing projects:
+Here are some frugal and creative organizing ideas to help inspire you to be frugal and creative with your organizing projects:

 - Use old drawers as under the bed storage.

-- Buy a couple packs of Staples Magnetic Bulldog Clips and clip all of your winter hats and gloves to your magnetic back door.
+- Buy a couple packs of Magnetic Bulldog Clips and clip all of your winter hats and gloves to your magnetic back door.
 Now there is no last minute looking for these items!

 - Keep a bag or a box somewhere in your house and anytime you find something you’re not sure if you need to keep or not, throw it into the bag/box.
 When the bag/box gets full it goes to a second hand store!

-- Empty shoe boxes can hold a lot of different items
+- Empty shoe boxes can hold a lot of different items.

 - Cereal boxes make great magazine holders once they’re empty

-- Use empty toilet paper rolls to contain extension cords
+- Use empty toilet paper rolls to contain extension cords and cables.

 - Put soccer balls, footballs… etc, in a large laundry bag, then hang on the back of a door